lovkiki/JSON/README.md

 # JSON
-Use JSON in java like js
+Use JSON in java like js.

+Check the main function of how to use.